htnnguyen/ITD_TES/README.md

 # ISU_PNNL-TESP
 This is the repository of ISU-PNNL project.
+Doucmentation can be found in https://itd-tes.readthedocs.io/en/latest/TESP_DesignDoc.html

 The complete version 1.0 of the ITD TES System is located in the zipped file: ITD_TES_version_1.0